samuli-salonen/Teamspeak3/README.md

 Note: I will update the script as the server files get updated.
 (Currently 3.5.1 TS3 version)

-My code is simple and easy to understand and it also works! (because i'm noob starter on bash and salt scripts)
+My code is simple and easy to understand and modify, also it also works!

 You can see my bash scripts here: